AhzamAkhtar/buzz/README.md

 1 - Fork This Repo
  2 - Then Clone It
- 3 - Open Terminal Then Write npm i
+ 3 - Open Terminal Then Write -> npm i
- 4 - Now , write npm run dev
+ 4 - Now , run  -> npm run dev
+ 5 - Start Hacking